 The growth in online gambling has been explosive, with all indications showing that the market will only continue to grow.
-To succeed in this competitive market, an operator needs to deliver interesting, unique and engaging games, all of which virtual sports can deliver with ease.
+To succeed in this competitive market, an operator needs to deliver interesting, unique, and engaging games, all of which virtual sports can deliver with ease.
 Building a virtual sports platform will enable a forward-thinking operator to diversify from more traditional online casino and gambling options to stand out from the crowd in this busy market place.

 Should You Offer Virtual Sports?

-Whilst many operators may be concerned about the investment needed to make a high-quality, reliable and engaging virtual sports platform, for those who take the plunge, the benefits are clear.
-With large operators in the online gambling and casino arenas already offering these services, operators who ignore or miss this are running the risk of missing out not only on revenue but market position as well.
+Whilst many operators may be concerned about the investment needed to make a high-quality, reliable, and engaging virtual sports platform, for those who take the plunge, the benefits are clear.
+With large operators in the online gambling and casino arenas already offering these services, operators who ignore or miss this are running the risk of missing out not only on revenue but the market position as well.
 With the growth in virtual reality set to only make these games more popular, now is the time to make your virtual sports plans a reality.

 So, is it actually worth investing?
-When Italy formally regulated virtual sports in 2014, they generated €1.2 billion in total revenues in first year of operation.
+When Italy formally regulated virtual sports in 2014, they generated €1.2 billion in total revenues in the first year of operation.
 In the UK, 4-6% of online revenue is generated from virtual sports.
 With those types of figures already in place, and growth occurring every year, the sooner an operator invests in this exciting market place, the better.